MrM0ra/Secure-Login/README.md

 - User: regular.
 - Password: regular.

-# Condiciones para la creación de un usuario.
+# Conditions for a new user creation.

-1) El nombre de usuario debe tener como minimo 6 caracteres y 20 como máximo.
+1) Username must be at least 6 characters long and at most 20 characters.
-2) La contraseña debe tener como minimo 6 caracteres.
+2) Passwords must be at least 6 characters long.

 # Contact Us: